animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

    {% include figure image_path="/assets/images/posts/2022-04-06/WSL_AvailableDistros.jpg" alt="WSL Available Distros" caption="WSL Available Distros" %}

-5. **Installing Ubuntu** - For the purpose of the demo, I would be setting up the latest version of Ubuntu, and am yet again going to use powershell for the same.
+5. **Installing Ubuntu** - For the demo, I would be setting up the latest version of Ubuntu, and am yet again going to use PowerShell for the same.
 We could also do this operation via GUI installing the Ubuntu app from the Windows App Store.

    ```ps
    wsl --install -d Ubuntu